mugdhak30/mugdhak30.github.io/docs/_posts/2021-09-26-Hidden-Treasures-Of-NRW-Minden.md

 ![](/images/Minden4.jpg){:width="400" style="padding:40px"}
 {:refdef}

 Exploring Minden in all its elegance despite its heartbreaking history was the inspiration behind writing this blog.
-The emotions that this unfamiliar place evoked in an outsider like me deserved to be written about, talked about and more importantly, shared.
-Germans born after "the Holocaust" have suffered a lot due to the sins of their ancestors, but they know how to immortalize that history and make sure it never repeats again, and Minden is a prime example of that.
+The emotions that this unfamiliar place evoked in an outsider like me deserve to be written about, talked about and more importantly, shared.
+Germans born after "the Holocaust" have suffered a lot due to the sins of their ancestors, but they know how to immortalize that history and make sure it never repeats, and Minden is a prime example of that.